Coleridge Community College

 Do you need to update your CV?
 Did you not achieve your English qualification through school?
 Are you 19 years old or over?

-A full schedule of confirmed dates will be given on the first session
+A full schedule of confirmed dates will be given on the first session; we will do our best not to change any dates, but this occasionally happens due to unforeseen circumstances.

 PLUS 20 hours mandatory online content

-GCSE English is expected to take between 120 and 140 hours of study – you will attend taught classes for 105 hours, and complete an additional 20 hours mandatory on-line content and the remaining hours are delivered through set homework tasks which will be marked and are a compulsory part of the course.
-It is vital that you can access the
+GCSE English is expected to take between 120 and 140 hours of study – you will attend taught classes for 100 hours, face to face in centre and complete an additional 20 hours mandatory on-line/homework tasks which will be marked and are a compulsory part of the course.

 PLEASE NOTE: The final GCSE exams will take place during the day at Coleridge Community College.
-The dates are published by the exam board and all candidates must sit the exam then – Due to Government changes dates will be confirmed at the beginning of the course – expect to book leave / holiday from work / childcare as needed for the exam dates.
+The dates are published by the exam board and all candidates must sit the exam then – expect to book leave / holiday from work / childcare as needed for the exam dates.
+Dates are: Friday 23/5/25 (morning) and Friday 6/6/25 (morning).

 PREVIOUS EXPERIENCE AND KNOWLEDGE NEEDED?